bala-ji1045/Movie-Match/README.md

 For each recommended movie, the app fetches and displays the poster and title in a responsive layout.
 Tech Stack:

-Frontend & App Framework: Streamlit
+Frontend & App Framework: gardio
 Backend: Python
 Data: Precomputed movie similarity matrix and movie metadata (pickled pandas DataFrames)
 API: TMDB API for fetching movie posters
-This project is ideal for learning about recommendation systems, web app deployment with Streamlit, and integrating external APIs for enhanced user experience.
+This project is ideal for learning about recommendation systems, web app deployment with gardio, and integrating external APIs for enhanced user experience.